Flagsmith/flagsmith-docs/docs/clients/overview.md

 In this mode, every time the SDK needs to get some Flags, it will make a blocking request to the Flagsmith API to get the Flags for the particular request.

-For `Remote Evaluation`, initialise the SDK with the `Environment Key`.
+`Remote Evaluation` is the default mode; simply initialise the SDK with the `Environment Key` and you will be running in `Remote Evaluation` mode.

 This is the same way that the [Client Side SDKs](#client-side-sdks) work.